rajangdavis/chicago-west-nile/README.md

 1. Define your deliverable - what is the end result?
 2. Break that deliverable up into its components, and then go further down the rabbit hole until you have actionable items.
 Document these using a project managment tool to track things getting done.
 The tool you use is up to you; it could be Trello, a spreadsheet, GitHub issues, etc.
 3. Begin deciding priorities for each task.
 These are subject to change, but it's good to get an initial consensus.
 Order these priorities however you would like.
-4. You planning documentation (or a link to it) should be included in your GitHub repo.
+4. Your planning documentation (or a link to it) should be included in your GitHub repo.

 **EDA**